 What?
 No More Cookies?

 Food choices play a pivotal role in your success with the Keto Diet.
 Embrace foods like eggs, avocados, berries (in moderation), nuts, and seeds, and say goodbye to high-carb temptations like pasta, bread, and sugar-packed snacks.
 If you continue to do research on this you will quickly realize that sugar is an addiction.
-Ditching cakes and cookie was almost as tough as taking pasta off the menu for me.
+Ditching cakes and cookies was almost as tough as taking pasta off the menu for me.
 Opting for whole, unprocessed foods not only aligns with Keto principles but also contributes to a more nutritious diet overall.

 Keto for Seniors: Tailoring the Diet to Age-Related Needs